Top 6 At-Home Exosome Serums Compared: Plant vs Stem-Cell Derived (2026)

 Niacinamide at 2-5% has decades of RCT data for barrier function, pigmentation, and pore appearance (Incidecoder, 2026).
 Propolis has antimicrobial and anti-inflammatory evidence.
 BHA exfoliates measurably.

-I include this because the honest comparison matters.
-A patient with $300 to spend can buy 17 bottles of this and have actives with studied evidence — or one bottle of Plated INTENSE with brand-sponsored data.
+We include this because the honest comparison matters.
+A reader with $258 to spend can buy 15 bottles of this and have actives with studied evidence — or one bottle of Plated INTENSE with brand-sponsored data.
 Both choices are valid.

 The math just deserves disclosure.
 FDA stance: a cosmetic, like everything else here.
 Best for: patients who want real actives at honest prices.